-I have published nine novels in my Maggie Keiller/Derek Sloan crime-fiction series.
-The first eight are: By Precept and Example; Until He Killed Her; Lockdown; First, Do No Harm; Missing and Murdered; Nobody Counts On Dying; The Resurrectionists; and After the Lake Caught Fire.
+I have published eleven novels in my Maggie Keiller/Derek Sloan crime-fiction series.
+The first ten are: By Precept and Example; Until He Killed Her; Lockdown; First, Do No Harm; Missing and Murdered; Nobody Counts On Dying; The Resurrectionists; After the Lake Caught Fire; Lost and Found and Lost Again, and Delayed Penalty.

 o – o – o – o – o

-I have also published seven collections of tales, including: On Top of the Grass: Tales of a Snowbird in Florida; It Matters to Me: Tales of a Young Father; The Passing Parade: Tales of a Bemused Bystander; Tall and True: Tales of an Unrepentant Fibber; Ranting, Raging, and Surviving the Storm: Tales of a Closet Curmudgeon; and I Haven’t the Time: Tales of a Woke Wayfarer.
+I have also published nine collections of tales, including: On Top of the Grass: Tales of a Snowbird in Florida; It Matters to Me: Tales of a Young Father; The Passing Parade: Tales of a Bemused Bystander; Tall and True: Tales of an Unrepentant Fibber; Ranting, Raging, and Surviving the Storm: Tales of a Closet Curmudgeon; I Haven’t the Time: Tales of a Woke Wayfarer; I Calls ‘Em The Way I Sees ‘Em: Tales of a Capricious Critic; and My Relentless Muse: Tales of A Vagabond Storyteller.

 o – o – o – o – o